kilari-raja/CSV-anomaly-detector/README.md

 <h2> Command line execution </h2>

-Let us assume that our .csv file is mock.csv & our source code is AnomalyDetector.py

-To view the headers of the file:

-<code> python AnomalyDetector.py columns --filename=mock.csv </code>

-We will be shown the following result:

-['id', 'first_name', 'last_name', 'email', 'country', 'ip_address']
+Following commands are available in the tool :

+columns -- prints the headers of the csv file. count -- gives the total number of rows in the csv file executeColumns -- scan the particular (mentioned) column to find out bugs. execute -- scan the whole file (i.e all columns) to spot bugs sample -- prints the first 10 rows of the csv file sampleHeader -- prints the first 10 rows, but only that of the (mentioned) header.

-where each element of the above array is a header
+Sample command prompt execution for each of the above commands

-To find out the anomalies in each header (say email):
+<code>python AnomalyDetector.py columns --filename=mock.csv </code>
+<code>python AnomalyDetector.py count --filename=mock.csv</code>

-<code> python AnomalyDetector.py executeColumns --filename=mock.csv --columns=email</code>
+<code>python AnomalyDetector.py executeColumns --filename=mock.csv --columns=email</code>

-To find out anomalies in all headers (i.e the whole file) :

-<code> python AnomalyDetector.py execute --filename=mock.csv </code>
+<code>python AnomalyDetector.py execute --filename=mock.csv </code>

-The above command executes the scanning process across all columns in one-go.
+<code>python AnomalyDetector.py sample --filename=mock.csv </code>
+<code>python AnomalyDetector.py sampleHeader --column=email --filename=mock.csv</code>

-Upon completion of the scanning process, you will see either of these two responses:
+Upon completion of the scanning process (either execute/executeColumns), you will see either of these two responses:
 <li>This Column appears bug free.</li>
 <li>PLEASE OPEN improperData.txt**</li>

-To know the commands available:
+To view the commands available:
 <code> python AnomalyDetector.py --help </code>

 Please "avoid" spacing in the following areas: